BlaiseAtCTS/Training-Notes/Testing/Cucumber.md

 # Cucumber Notes
-TDD (Test-Driver Development) -> functional testing etc. (only technical people can understand) BDD (Behavior-Driven Development) (anyone can understand feature file)
+TDD (Test-Driven Development) -> functional testing etc. (only technical people can understand) BDD (Behavior-Driven Development) (anyone can understand feature file)

 The core philosophy of BDD and Cucumber is that all scenarios should be independent and isolated.
 One scenario should not depend on the state left by another.